bsmith89/blog/content/Misc./instructor-survival.md

 analysis.
 All of the code to do this is available [on github][survival-github].
-If you have ideas for additional analysis please leave a comment here, submit an issue to the github repository, or, even better, a pull-request.
+If you have ideas for additional analysis please leave a comment here, submit an issue to the github repository, or even better, a pull-request.

 [survival-github]: https://github.com/bsmith89/swc-instructor-training-analysis